Dependency and Slavery Studies Series (DSS)

 Our "Dependency and Slavery Studies" (DSS) Series is made up of monographs and edited volumes published by De Gruyter Publishing House.
 Based on BCDSS research projects and aimed at a wide professional readership, the books reflect the cluster's research methods and wide-ranging interests in history, regional studies and cultural science.
 Manuscripts submitted for publication in the book series undergo a double-blind peer review process.
 The editors of this book series are Jeannine Bischoff and Stephan Conermann.

 Would you like to contribute to the "DSS"?
 Proposals can be submitted by anyone.
-Please ensure your contribution is clearly connected to the BCDSS’s concept of strong asymmetrical dependency.
+Please ensure your contribution is clearly connected to the BCDSS’s concept of Strong Asymmetrical Dependency.
 If you would like to submit a proposal please contact publications@dependency.uni-bonn.de.

 © De Gruyter